Posted on Leave a comment

 Know your customer

-If you’ve read my blog before you’ll know this is a common theme.
+If you’ve read my blog before, you’ll know this is a common theme.
 Creating good content starts with understanding who you want to talk to.
-At its simplest this means working out who you help and where you’ll find them.
+At its simplest, this means working out who you help and where you’ll find them.
 If you could (theoretically) help anyone, start by thinking about who you most enjoy working with.
-I could work with any business but prefer small business owners.
-They’re often also business owning mums – maybe we just speak the same language?!
+I could work with any business, but I prefer small business owners.
+They’re often also business-owning mums – maybe we just speak the same language?!
 You can find out more about getting to know your customer here.

 Show your personality